WestDRI/wgpages/content/pythonhpc.md

 C/C++/Fortran/Rust function, it would run ~20X faster than the original calculation.
 This is what a JIT compiler can do -- we will study it later.

-As it turns out, there is no easy way to speed this problem with NumPy.
-For interested parties I could share several other NumPy implementations of this problem, but none of them speed it up.
+As it turns out, to speed up this problem with NumPy, you really need to perform the check for digit "9" via low-level custom NumPy code with a combination of vectorizable integer and floating operations, and this is very difficult -- but not impossible -- to do.

 <!-- Here are a couple other implementations: -->